newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is a Class Action Better Than a Single Party Suit?

 Yes.
-Class action suits offer several advantages over single party suits.
-Apart from saving the judiciary time and resources, class action suits provide finality and certainty of outcome to the parties involved.
+Class action suits offer several advantages over single-party suits.
+Apart from saving the judiciary time and resources, class action suits may provide finality and certainty of outcome to the parties involved.
 Furthermore, class action suits level the justice field for better-funded corporations compared with individuals seeking vindication of small diffuse claims.
-Likewise, there is a higher chance that an aggregate of individuals with the same injury will receive a favorable ruling based on the same complaint.
-Most importantly, society operates on trust in the fairness of American public institutions like the judiciary.
-Single party suits result in inconsistent rulings, which raise concerns about the fairness of the legal system.
+Likewise, there might be a higher chance that an aggregate of individuals with the same injury will receive a favorable ruling based on the same complaint.
+Single-party suits may result in inconsistent rulings, which may raise concerns about the fairness of the legal system.

 Some of the common small claims cases in New Jersey involve: